rapidsms/rapidsms/docs/topics/celery.rst

     $ python manage.py celery beat

 There are several ways to tell celery to run a task on a schedule.
-We're going to look at storing the schedules in a Django database table.
+We're going to look at `storing the schedules in a Django database table`_.
 This allows you to easily change the schedules, even while Django and Celery are running.

 Add this setting: